abelsj60/lexical-401/lined-code-node/v1/README.md

 ---

-_Note: If you want to modify every `LinedCodeNode` in an `editor` instance at once, even when it's not in the current `selection`, you'll have to traverse your editor's nodes.
-The alternative is to modify individual `LinedCodeNodes` when they're in the current `selection`._
+_Note: If you want to modify every `LinedCodeNode` in an `editor` instance at once, even when it's not in the current `selection`, you'd have to traverse your editor's nodes.
+The alternative is to modify individual `LinedCodeNodes`, but only when they're in the current `selection`._

 ## Philosophy